Equipment Rental Agreement: Everything You Need to Know

 Indemnification is a major issue insofar as equipment rental agreements are concerned, since equipment usage tends to have a greater risk for leading to situations that could put a party at legal liability.
 Additionally, the standard equipment rental agreements tend to offer unclear language related to who is to indemnify who or to what extend and under what circumstances, which can in turn lead to much confusion and unsatisfactory outcomes for all parties involved.
 Thus, it is of the utmost importance when negotiating a rental agreement contract that it is made completely clear to all parties how indemnification will work in the contract.

 A common outcome of indemnification negotiations is that the renting party will be required to hold the other harmless for damages caused due to equipment operation, unless gross negligence in the upkeep of the equipment can be proven.
 However, indemnification agreements can offer complete indemnity for one party or the other and any variation in between.
 What outcome all depends on the process of negotiation and the strategies and desires of the parties involved.

 If for whatever reason you desire to terminate an equipment rental agreement, you will most likely be contractually required to send an equipment lease termination letter.
 This document will specify the date the agreement will be terminated and the reasons for the termination.
 Such notices are time sensitive and generally must meet certain formatting and issuing requirements, so great care must be taken in their drafting.

 If you need further help understanding the details of an equipment rental agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.